-In general, according to the findings of this study, the psychological health and happiness of couples have a significant contribution in explaining marital adjustment and are effective couples' creating satisfaction in and adjustment.
+In general, according to the findings of this study, the psychological health and happiness of couples have a significant contribution in explaining marital adjustment and are effective in creating couples' satisfaction and adjustment.
 Consequently, it is recommended that family managers and planners provide mechanisms that enable couples to train and improve their abilities and capacities in terms of satisfaction with life, well-being, and positive relationships and attitudes.